-We estimate that we will receive net proceeds of approximately \$41.9 million from the sale of shares of our common stock offered by us in this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds to us will be approximately \$48.1 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering for general corporate purposes, including future clinical development of BCX7353, continued development of our second generation HAE compounds, including for other indications, and the advancement of our other preclinical rare disease programs.
+We estimate that we will receive net proceeds of approximately \$74.4 million from the sale of shares of our common stock offered by us in this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds to us will be approximately \$85.5 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We currently intend to use the net proceeds from the sale of the common stock in this offering for general corporate purposes, which may include funding the global launch preparation of BCX7353; expanding our global awareness and commercial and manufacturing efforts; expanding our infrastructure, including commercial and manufacturing, to benefit BCX7353 and the rest of our programs; supporting the initiation of the Phase 3 clinical trial for BCX7353, the long term safety study, and all remaining preclinical and clinical studies to support an NDA filing for BCX7353; funding the exploratory Phase 2 trial for acute treatment with BCX7353; and advancing our early-stage programs into clinical trials.